In keeping with the provisions of F.S.S.30.231, this is to advise that effective July 1, 2009, and the following fee schedule will be applicable.

 Out of State Process

 Effective July 23, 2007, the Osceola County Sheriff’s Office no longer serves out of state process.
-Service of this type of process may be obtained by private process servers.
-For a complete listing of process servers, call Judicial Services at (407)742-6500 or click here to go straight to the Special Process Services section of our website.
+Private process servers may obtain service of this type of operation.
+For a complete listing of process servers, call Judicial Services at (407)742-6500 or go straight to the Special Process Services section of our website.

 |Levy (per location)||$50.00|